 Business continuity management (BCM) occurs in terms of a Board-approved Business Continuity Policy, which requires the development of both a Business Continuity Plan (BCP) and Disaster Recovery Policy and Plan (DRP).
-Although a BCP has been created, it has not yet been tested.
+The BCP has been created, it has been tested in the past.
 The DRP is in development.
-The Bank aims to conduct disaster recovery testing at least once per annum.
-A partial disaster recovery failover test of specific key systems was performed and the Bank adopted a phased approach towards creating a full scope testing capability.
+The Bank is aiming to conduct a disaster recovery test during January 2024.